dehre/esp32-envi-sensor/README.md

 - the module `lcd_manager` takes care of rendering appropriate view on the Nokia 5110 display

-- the module `lcd_switch_manager` takes care of initializing the GPIO peripheral for the lcd-button (with internal pull-up resistor and interrupt on falling edges) and debouncing it when needed
+- the module `button_manager` takes care of initializing the GPIO peripheral for the lcd-button (with internal pull-up resistor and interrupt on falling edges) and debouncing it when needed

 ## Tasks Stack Size